erythrocyteswebsites/markaz_talibul_ilm/content/english/teacher/mahmud-shabaan.md

 # course
 course: "CEO, Teacher"
 # biography
-bio: "Sheikh Mahmoud Shaker, may God have mercy on him, said:
+bio: "*Sheikh Mahmoud Shaker, may God have mercy on him, said*: \

      The Arabic language is the spirit and beating heart of the nation.
 If it weakens, the nation weakens, and if it strengthens, the nation strengthens.
 It is not just a language; it is the vessel that preserves religion, identity, and history."
 # interest
 interest: ["Arabic language","Quran"]